 Pug Raywat Peanpojjananarth (ปั๊ก เรวัฒน์ เพียรพจนนารถ)

 - Int's actor (Nike) appeared in the 2017 Thai anthology drama Club Friday 9.
 He featured in one of the stories as part of a gay couple.
+In addition, he has a supporting role in the 2023 fantasy series Make a Wish.

 180 Degree Longitude Passes Through Us Review